 Turn this into a Watermelon Vodka Cocktail

-While alcohol is certainly not anti-inflammatory, I know that I love to have a good time and many of my clients do too!
-During times of good health, alcohol can be a mindful addition to any diet to enhance social experience, which is an important aspect of a holistic lifestyle.
+While alcohol is certainly not anti-inflammatory, I know that I love to have a good time and many of my students do too!

-Many of my clients who choose to consume alcohol still don’t abandon their desire for high-quality, nutrient dense options, which is why pairing this watermelon shooter recipe with the cocktail is ideal.
+Many of my students who choose to consume alcohol still don’t abandon their desire for high-quality, nutrient-dense options, which is why pairing this watermelon shooter recipe with the cocktail is ideal.

 To Make a Watermelon Vodka Drink